Contact Us

 The Economics of Failure

-Here is the brutal math of the enterprise consulting model: Efficiency is bad for business.
+Here is the uncomfortable math of the enterprise consulting model: time-and-materials work rewards activity more than outcomes.
 If your implementation partner finishes early, they lose revenue.
-If they deploy flawless code that requires no rework, they lose billable hours.
-The Time & Materials (T&M) contract structure creates a perverse incentive where your failure is their annuity.
+If they deploy code that requires no rework, they lose billable hours.
+The Time & Materials (T&M) contract structure can create incentives where your delay becomes their recurring revenue.

 Industry data confirms this reality.
 According to Gartner, 55% to 75% of ERP projects fail to meet their original objectives.
 Even worse, recent analysis shows that failed implementations cost 189% more than the initial budget.
-That isn't a margin of error; that is a business model.
+That is not a rounding error; it is a governance problem.

-For the Enterprise CIO, this is the "Vendor Trap."
-You are six months late, $2M over budget, and terrified to fire the vendor because they hold the keys to the code.
+For enterprise CIOs, this is the "Vendor Trap."
+You are six months late, $2M over budget, and reluctant to fire the vendor because they hold the keys to the code.
 This article is your way out.

 Before you trigger a legal battle, you need to diagnose the severity of the breach.
 At Human Renaissance, we use a "Three Strike" framework to assess vendor viability.
 If your partner hits two of these three strikes, you don't have a project management issue; you have a commercial crisis.